Spatially Derived Clusters

 Spatial domains

-Discover how BANKSY leverages neighborhood information to cluster spatial transcriptomics data using both gene expression and spatial context.
+In this lesson, we will discover how BANKSY leverages neighborhood information to cluster spatial transcriptomics data using both gene expression and spatial context.
 You will compare BANKSY clusters with expression-only methods and evaluate differences in tissue domain detection.

 Author